estruyf/vscode-hugo-themer/README.md

 ## Available functionalities

+### File references for partials

+When you hover over a `partial` or `partialCached` reference, the extension will show the full path of the partial file which you referenced.

 ### Go to definition for partials

 Allows you to quickly open the partials by `ctrl+click` or pressing `f12` or `right-click` -> click on `Go to definition`.